junxit/us-congress-bills-114/metadata.md

 - 2015-03-26 — Introduced in House
 - 2015-03-26 — Introduced in House
 - 2015-03-26 — Referred to the House Committee on Transportation and Infrastructure.
+- 2015-03-27 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2015-04-30 — Committee Consideration and Mark-up Session Held.
+- 2015-04-30 — Ordered to be Reported by Voice Vote.
+- 2015-04-30 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2015-05-08 — Placed on the House Calendar, Calendar No. 30.
+- 2015-05-08 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-106.
+- 2015-05-08 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-106.